amminer/ansifier/README.md

 ## 🧐 About <a name = "about"></a>

-`asciifier` is a python package which exposes a simple interface for converting image files to utf-8 or ascii encoded strings.
+`ansifier` is a python package which exposes a simple interface for converting image files to utf-8 or ascii encoded strings.
-At present, `asciifier` is only able to create its colorful output using ANSI escape codes, but plans are being made to add HTML/CSS output and potentially other formats.
+At present, `ansifier` is only able to create its colorful output using ANSI escape codes, but plans are being made to add HTML/CSS output and potentially other formats.

-There are other repositories with this same name, but I'm pretty sure this one is the best, so I'm claiming it for myself going forward :)

 ## 🛠 Prerequisites <a name = "prereqs"></a>

 Python 3.10 and higher *should* work.
 Older versions of Python *may* work.
 3.9 is especially likely to be okay, but extensive testing has not been done.

-`asciifier`'s ANSI-escaped output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
+`ansifier`'s ANSI-escaped output *should* work as intended on any modern terminal with true color support, and *may* work on terminals without this support, albeit with funny looking colors.
 I have noticed that my virtual consoles display the correct characters, but with unusual looking colors, for example - it looks like somewhere in the stack the RGB escapes get converted to a format with less colors, but I don't know where this happens.

-A comprehensive list of terminal environments where `asciifier` has been observed to be working correctly has not been compiled, but basically any common Windows 10+ or Linux environment should be okay.
+A comprehensive list of terminal environments where `ansifier` has been observed to be working correctly has not been compiled, but basically any common Windows 10+ or Linux environment should be okay.
 No testing or usage has taken place whatsoever on Mac OSX, to my knowledge.

-Note that `asciifier` does NOT seem to play nice with [bpython](https://bpython-interpreter.org/), which is a real shame because I love that program.
+Note that `ansifier` does NOT seem to play nice with [bpython](https://bpython-interpreter.org/), which is a real shame because I love that program.
-Other similar environments which also make use of ANSI escapes may be similarly disagreeable to `asciifier`'s emissions.
+Other similar environments which also make use of ANSI escapes may be similarly disagreeable to `ansifier`'s emissions.

 ## 📦 Installation <a name = "installation"></a>

-I intend to publish `asciifier` to PyPI in the near future, but for now you have to:
+I intend to publish `ansifier` to PyPI in the near future, but for now you have to:

 * clone this repository
 * create and activate a virtual environment